VIXIVDe/Caustica-Enhanced/README.md

 English

 Caustica-Enhanced is a Vulkan ray-tracing renderer for Minecraft.
 It builds chunk-level acceleration structures and traces block, entity, and lighting geometry in a compute/ray-tracing pipeline.
 World streaming remains at the normal 32-chunk render-distance limit.
 The renderer uses one sample per pixel by default and supports up to three path bounces.
-ReSTIR DI and Distant Horizons integration are not included.

 | Area | Features and implementation |
 |---|---|